-The ministry has previously issued guidance via a letter asking systems to monitor for algal blooms and the updated Municipal Drinking Water Licence (MDWL) will now include harmful algal bloom (HAB) conditions related to monitoring, sampling and reporting.
+Drinking water systems on a surface water source may experience blue-algae blooms in their source water during the warmer months of the year.
+The ministry has previously issued guidance via a letter asking systems to monitor for algal blooms.

+Between now and August 2021, a new harmful algal bloom monitoring condition will be included in the MDWL when it is renewed.
+MDWL will now include harmful algal bloom conditions related to monitoring, sampling and reporting.
 Harmful algal bloom plans may include details relating to:

-1) visual monitoring for HABs at or near the drinking water system intake(s);

-2) details relating to visual monitoring of shoreline for drinking water systems where the proximity of the intake(s) may be of concern;

-3) details relating to reporting the observed or suspected HAB;

-4) a sampling plan, including the identification of sample location(s) and frequencies and triggers that may increase the sampling frequency, and

-5) up-to-date records documenting staff training on the HAB monitoring, reporting, and sampling procedures.

-Permit To Take Water

-• The owner was in compliance with all conditions of the PTTW.
+- Visual monitoring for HABs at or near the drinking water system intake(s); - Details relating to visual monitoring of shoreline for drinking water systems where the proximity of the intake(s) may be of concern; - Details relating to reporting the observed or suspected HAB; - A sampling plan, including the identification of sample location(s) and frequencies and triggers that may increase the sampling frequency; and - Up-to-date records documenting staff training on the HAB monitoring, reporting, and sampling procedures.
+During the inspection it was explained by the operating authority that operation staff are aware of HAB's, the intention is to provide more training and awareness.
+The operating authority explained that they do not currently have a HAB standard operating procedure (SOP).

+Although the St-Lawrence River has not indicated HAB presence, it is highly recommend that a SOP be developed for monitoring and responding to potential HAB complaints or concerns.
+This will be a requirement when the MDWL undergoes a renewal.